-□ Essential Mathematics
+Essential Mathematics

-Essential and Consumer Mathematics encourage mathematical literacy, the understanding of math in daily life, business and industry.
-Cooperative, interactive, and communicative skills will be developed for the students to become good consumers and active citizens.
+Essential and Consumer Mathematics encourages mathematical literacy, the understanding of math in daily life, business and industry.
+Cooperative, interactive, and communicative skills will be developed for the students to become mathematically literate in our society.

 - Analysis of games and numbers

 - Personal finance

 - Measurement

 - 2-D geometry

 - Trigonometry

 - Consumer decisions

+- Transformation

-- Transformation - Angle construction
+- Angle construction